Mark Arum has your LAST chance to win tickets to A Conversation With Larry David!

-Listen weekdays from October 16-21to the The Mark Arum Show for your next chance to win tickets to A Conversation With Larry David at The Fox Theatre on October 24.
+Listen weekdays from to the The Mark Arum Show for your next chance to win tickets to A Conversation With Larry David at The Fox Theatre on October 24.

 Joined by a moderator, the event A Conversation With Larry David will include an informal discussion about his time on Seinfeld, Curb, and everything in between.
 Tickets on sale now at FoxTheatre.org.